ryvoxr/notebook/school/history/apush/unit-7/assignments/assignment-6.md

 skyscrapers, and electricity.
 Specialized districts were created for finance, manufacturing, wholesaling, and warehousing.
 The condensed nature of modern cities allowed people to accomplish much more in a day than was previously possible.
-New technologies light skyscrapers and electricity attracted people to come and live in cities.
+New technologies such as light skyscrapers and electricity attracted people to come and live in cities.

 ## How and why were neighborhoods divided by ethnic group?
 What was life like in ethnic enclaves?